In Cyprus, an amateur theater group staged a Ukrainian play for the first time

 "We are looking for and creating various activities to form a center of gravity for Ukrainians in Cyprus.
 Parents support such events because they want their children to have a place that is familiar and homely, far from their native land," says Lilia Lapeieva, founder and director of the Ukrainian educational space "Kryla."

 In "Kryla," they also plan to create a play for adults: stories about four Ukrainian displaced women who talk about their journey.
 In addition, the administration plans to conduct acting workshops for Ukrainian children from other schools on the island and organize Ukrainian language courses.

-"The Ukrainian educational space "Kryla" is not just a school.
-The team creates a support platform for Ukrainians who find themselves far from home.
-The Techiia Foundation supports this initiative because it values the efforts made by the founders to help children and adults adjust to new conditions," comments Oleg Krot, the director of the NGO "Techiia Foundation."
+"The Ukrainian educational space Kryla is a support platform for Ukrainians who found themselves far from home.
+I eagerly supported this initiative because I appreciate the efforts made by the founders to adapt children and adults to new conditions," comments Oleg Krot, president of the NGO “Techiia Foundation.”